Relintai/pandemonium_engine_docs/tutorials/physics/soft_body.md

 Add a `BoneAttachment` node under the skeleton node and select the Neck bone to attach the cloak to the character skeleton.

+Note:
-.. note:: `BoneAttachment` node is to attach objects to a bone of a armature.
+ `BoneAttachment` node is to attach objects to a bone of a armature.
 The attached object will follow the bone's movement, weapon of a character can be attached this way.

 ![](img/softbody_cloak_bone_attach.png)